-If you are interested in cycling shorts designed for advanced sports, Vaude (also featured in our recommendations for sustainable outdoor clothing) has ethical bike shorts for men and women made from sustainable materials.
-The materials include recycled nylon, recycled polyester, recycled rubber, and castor oil.
+Suppose you are interested in cycling shorts designed for advanced sports.
+In that case, Vaude (also featured in our recommendations for sustainable outdoor clothing) has ethical bike shorts for men and women made from sustainable materials.
+The materials include recycled nylon, polyester, rubber, and castor oil.

 The cycling shorts have a functional multi-layered chamois pad designed to be seamless for increased durability.
-The shorts have a six-panel design with anti-slip cuffs that provides a more ergonomic fit for professional sports people.
+The shorts have a six-panel design with anti-slip cuffs, providing a more ergonomic fit for professional sportspeople.
 The sizes go up to XXXL.

 Groceries Apparel is one of the most loved eco-friendly brands women go to for everyday basics.
 Their Kauko eco-friendly bike shorts contain 92% organic cotton and 8% spandex.
 They only use natural dyes from vegetable waste like avocado seeds, coffee grounds, onion skins, carrot tops, etc.

 The Kazuko shorts come in a tie-dye or plain look, but due to the natural dyeing process, no two pieces are exactly the same.
-Each pair may look different, but they all have the same thick yet breathable cottony feel.
+Each pair may look different but has the same thick yet breathable cotton feel.
 The sizes range from XS to 2XL.

 People who prefer bike shorts that stop just above their knees might find the Kuzoko bike shorts relatively small.